Markloftus/L1ME-AID/README.md

 # Installation
 Download the code and run the python file (see HOW TO RUN below).

-# Please Remember:
-This program will provide you all of the output no matter the results.
-You can always choose to ignore the results if you think something is wrongly annotated.
-It is only here to help you in finding active elements mobilized by L1 machinery.
-This is still in beta so it might not be perfect.
-I usually perform manual curation of calls after.

 # Requirements:
 This program was tested with Linux (Mint 21.2).
 It has not been tested on Mac/PC.